Processing Vendor Payments

-When an invoice is received by the Accounting and Finance Office, it is assigned to the appropriate personnel in Accounts Payable, who e-mails it to the Account Manager listed on the Purchase Order with the following message:
+When an invoice is received by the Accounting and Finance Office, it is assigned to the appropriate personnel in Accounts Payable, who e-mails it to the Department Manager listed on the Purchase Order with the following message:

 The attached invoice from [vendor name] in the amount of $x,xxx.xx has been received at the Accounting and Finance Office.
 Please review for accuracy.

 - If the invoice is correct, keep a copy for your cost center reconciliation records.
 No other action is required on your part.
 The invoice will be paid by the due date.